Send Splunk UBA audit events to Splunk ES

 - When prompted, type the keystore password and trust the certificate.
 The default keystore password is

-- From the command line of the Splunk UBA management server, edit the
+- From the command line of the Splunk UBA management server, view the

-/etc/caspida/local/conf/uba-site.propertiesfile to change the following parameter from "false" to "true" as shown:
+/etc/caspida/local/conf/uba-site.propertiesfile to confirm the following parameter is set to "true" as shown: